gvegayon/documentation-public/project_filesystem.md

 # Project Filesystem Status

-Starting around mid-March, users began reporting multiple issues due to high load on our filesystem that hosts /rcf-proj2 and /rcf-proj3 .
+Starting around mid-March, users began reporting multiple issues due to high load on our filesystem that hosts /rcf-proj2 and /rcf-proj3.
 This has caused problems for users trying to log in, access files, or run interactive jobs.

-We've since stabilized the filesystem but have made it read-only to decrease the load and prevent further file access issues.
+We have since stabilized the filesystem but have made it read-only to decrease the load and prevent further file access issues.
 The filesystem will remain in this state until June when we can deploy a new, previously planned filesystem and migrate all project data.

-## /scratch - an all new high-performing parallel file system
+## /scratch - an all new high-performing parallel filesystem

-We have brought up the /scratch file system, which is 806TB (compared to 266TB /staging) and IO performance is twice more than /staging.
+We have brought up the /scratch filesystem, which is 806TB (compared to 266TB /staging) and IO performance is twice more than /staging.
 Each user account is limited to 10TB quota on /scratch.
-If you need more, please contact us.
+If you need more, please contact us at hpc@usc.edu.

 Your scratch directory is located at: